dixslyf/website/README.md

 ## Environment Variables

-To fetch information about my projects, the site uses Octokit for querying the GitHub REST API.
+To fetch information about my projects, the site uses Octokit for querying the GitHub GraphQL API, which requires a valid GitHub token.
-If the `GITHUB_TOKEN` environment variable is set, it is passed to Octokit for authentication (authenticated requests have more generous rate limits).
+This token must be specified using the `GITHUB_TOKEN` environment variable.

 Environment variables can be specified in a `.env` file.